-- 1. Summarize the basic structures and fundamental processes of life at a molecular and cellular level. - 2.
-Assess and recommend knowledge of related science specialties relevant to anatomy research projects. - 3.
-Devise a scientific project applying knowledge in cell and molecular biology and anatomy. - 4.
-Evaluate the scientific literature in cell and molecular biology and anatomy to generate hypothesis and design scientific projects. - 5.
-Assess contemporary techniques used within cell and molecular biology and anatomy to determine which will best generate the necessary data to test a hypothesis. - 6.
+- 1. Summarize the basic structures and fundamental processes of the nervous system. - 2.
+Assess and recommend knowledge of related science specialties (chemistry for example) relevant to neuroscience research projects. - 3.
+Devise a scientific project applying knowledge in neuroscience. - 4.
+Evaluate the scientific literature in neuroscience to generate hypothesis and design scientific projects. - 5.
+Assess contemporary techniques used within neuroscience to determine which will best generate the necessary data to test a hypothesis. - 6.
 Consider current technology and scientific methodologies for problem solving. - 7.
 Design an experiment to test a hypothesis. - 8.
 Support and articulate an idea or thought with an advanced degree of clarity and precision through written and oral means. - 9.
 Monitor and compile the scientific literature required for professional development throughout the career. - 10.
 Compile, organize, and assess scientific data need to compose research articles and design experiments. - 11.
 Evaluate scientific information including primary research articles, mass media sources, and World Wide Web information. - 12.
 Compose research articles and disseminates research results according to professional standards. - 13.
 Consider the correct professional attitude to utilize when interacting with individuals of diverse cultures, races, and genders in the development of scientific projects adjusting to the cultural needs and background of the individual. - 14.
-Recommend professional attitudes, standards, and manners in the behavior towards peers, institutional staff, and faculty adjusting to the cultural needs and background of the individual.
+Recommend professional attitudes, standards and manners in the behavior towards peers, institutional staff, and faculty adjusting to the cultural needs and background of the individual.